 As per the directives issued by SEBI, it is mandatory for applicants to mention their bank account numbers in their applications/ request for redemption and therefore, investors are requested to fill-up the appropriate box in the application form failing which applications are liable to be rejected.

-The policy regarding reissue repurchased units, including the maximum extent, the manner of reissue, the entity (the scheme or the AMC) involved in the same.
+The policy regarding reissue | Not applicable. repurchased units, including the maximum extent, the manner reissue, the entity (the scheme AMC) or the involved in the same.